openstack-archive/os-cloud-config/README.rst

 Configuration for OpenStack clouds.

-os-cloud-config grew out of the need to call common cloud bring-up tasks, such as initializing Keystone, or configuring Neutron from different code bases.
+os-cloud-config grew out of the need to call common cloud bring-up tasks, such as initializing Keystone or configuring Neutron, from different code bases.
 The original code was written in shell, and poorly tested, which led to the need to rewriting it in Python and provided by a distinct module.